 Another brand where your money will go a long way is Organic surge, if you have been reading this blog for a while you will know I have been working my way through the products for a while and have always been very impressed with what they have to offer.
 Coming in at under five pounds the Tropical bergamot shower gel (£4.75 for 250 mls) is great value and has a lovely fresh citrus scent which is perfect for the summer.
 On the subject of summer, the warm weather and summer dresses means extra exfoliation and bare legs.
 The Tropical bergamot skin perfecting polish (£12.50 for 350 mls) is gentle but effective and the price means you can use it freely without worrying about having to repurchase.
 What I love about this scrub is that it comes in a creamy rather than an oily base which makes it ideal for using with fake tan or bronzing oils.

-Another product which has been repurchased multiple times and not yet featured, **naughty me** is the Crystal spring Pure Aura deodorant spray, aside from the lovely scent I really like this for those days when I am at home and want gentle protection that is kinder on my underarms than some of the baking soda cream deodorants like Schmidt's or Soapwalla.
+Another product which has been repurchased multiple times and not yet featured, **naughty me** is the Crystal spring Pure Aura deodorant spray (Edit – This contains potassium alum – so is technically an anti-perspirant and something I no longer use), aside from the lovely scent I really like this for those days when I am at home and want gentle protection that is kinder on my underarms than some of the baking soda cream deodorants like Schmidt’s or Soapwalla.
 Whilst the baking soda works a treat and is my go to for days when I am very active, this spray is effective and easy to reapply so keeps me fresh whilst also saving me from getting irritation.
 I find this to be incredible value for money and the ingredients in my opinion are better than anything else you can find on the high street.

 Last but not least I discovered a little gem in the form of this Cleanse and Polish dupe from the Aroma Actives.
 The Cleansing and brightening balm is actually a cream cleanser (why lie to us??) with a lovely texture and perfect for removal with the hot cloth method.
 Just like the original cleanse and polish the essential oil content in this one is a bit much for my skin on a daily basis but I whip it out when I want to feel really clean and refreshed.
 If you are a fan of the Liz Earle version, snap this one up, at that price and when you can just add it to your shopping cart at Sainsbury’s you really have nothing to loose!